Front Extension Rules

 When you install a front extension, you may find that you have to meet more stringent planning permission rules.

-While many of them apply to both rear and side extensions, they are crucial to consider if you want to extend the front of your home.
+While many of them apply to both rear and side extensions, front extension rules are crucial to consider if you want to extend the front of your home.
 For a start, you should check if your current home has already had an extension, as the rules may be different because of this.

 To avoid planning permission, you’ll want to build your new space within ‘permitted development’.